Rubric’s Approach

 The basic function of a Text-to-speech (TTS) algorithm is to convert text into speech.
 Professional-grade human audio recordings are expensive — requiring voice actors, directors, expensive equipment, and expertise.
 As a result, TTS can offer global companies exceptional ROI by slashing audio recording costs and reducing turn-around time.

-TTS technology has been around for years, but from the early vocoders in the 1930s right up to more recent systems, the voices have often sounded too "robotic" to be acceptable for many content types.
+early vocoders in the 1930s right up to more recent systems, the voices have often sounded too "robotic" to be acceptable for many content types.
 However, this is changing and TTS voices are becoming more realistic and more accepted by end users.

 During the roundtable, Alicja said: